What Is Virtual Production? What Do You Need to Make it a Reality

 As the world became remote, industries needed to adapt.
 For filmmakers, this means learning new tools for virtual production.

 Virtual production is an emerging method that uses a suite of software tools to combine live action footage and computer graphics in a real-time.
 Filmmakers across multiple locations can deliver feedback across digital or physical environments where cast members are physically working on set.

 Being able to make informed decisions quickly is vital to creating a seamless experience for studios and the future audience.
-With virtual production, visual effects are no longer mostly used in post-production.
-No, they are in pre-production.
+With virtual production, visual effects are no longer just in post-production.
+Now they are worked on and iterated throughout pre-production.
 The old mantra of “fix it in post” is now moving to “fix it in pre.”